Beth I Robinson

 STATEMENT

 By creating collages, I explore grief through found objects and cut edges.
-Often in my work fragments, ghosts of materials, soft pencil lines, or patterns can be seen.
+Often in my work, fragments, ghosts of materials, soft pencil lines, or patterns can be seen.
 Capturing these momentary voices accentuates the missing, forgotten, or things often left unspoken beneath the surface of loss.
 At eight years old, my grandfather died.
 The adults around me were heartbroken.
-In their awkwardness, they gave me glue, magazines, and adult size scissors.
+In their awkwardness, they gave me glue, magazines, and adult-size scissors.
 I was fully present in those sobering moments of youthful innocence about death and refused to lose my sense of wonder.
 This art practice cultivated an outlet for the unique conflict loss prompts.

 Over a five-year period starting in 2005, my remaining grandparents, my father, youngest brother, several uncles, and my mother died.
 Bereavement made me focus on creating more artwork, then showing in public spaces.
 People continually reach out to me during my art shows, confused by their experiences with loss and not finding relief.
 Art history, my artist practice, and the Grief Recovery Method have provided me with tools to work through my own losses.
-These tools are a powerful action-based approach to healing from life’s deepest heartbreaks and I want to share them with you.
+These tools are a powerful action-based approach to heal from life’s deepest heartbreaks, and I want to share them with you.

 BIO